 MUNICIPAL MEETING SCHEDULE

-Any individual with a disability requesting a reasonable accommodation in order to participate in a public meeting should contact the Accessibility Coordinator at least 48 hours in advance of the scheduled meeting.
-The Accessibility Coordinator can be reached via telephone at (630) 420-6725 or (630) 305-5205 (TDD) or via e-mail at[email protected].
+Any individual with a disability requesting a reasonable accommodation in order to participate in a public meeting should contact the Communications Department at least 48 hours in advance of the scheduled meeting.
+The Communications Department can be reached in person at 400 S. Eagle Street, Naperville, IL, via telephone at (630) 420-6707 or (630) 305-5205 (TDD) or via e-mail at[email protected].
 Every effort will be made to allow for meeting participation.